AtlasAnatomy/CargoFul_exercises/README.md

 ### Exercise 3: SQL

-The third exercise consists of SQL-based queries for data retrieval and manipulation of a database with costumers PII (Personally identifiable information), orders and shipments status.
+The third exercise focuses on SQL-based queries for retrieving and manipulating data in a database containing customers' PII (Personally Identifiable Information), orders, and shipment statuses.

+To begin, we will set up the database using Beekeeper Studio, with XAMPP enabling the local Apache server.
+The recommended approach is to either upload a .csv file or an .sql file to create the database.
-First of all, we'll start by creating the instance.
-To do this, the best way would be to upload a .csv or an .sql file.
-In our case we'll create the database from scratch and then populate it with the three tables.
+For this exercise, however, we will create the database manually from scratch and populate it with the three tables.
 ```bash
 CREATE DATABASE cargoful;
 USE cargoful;